LuRsT/pendium/README.md

 ### Running it

-To use Pendium simply execute the run.py file
+To use Pendium simply execute the run.py file:

     python run.py

-By the default config it should read the files from the wiki dir inside the pendium directory, change the directory in the config file or symlink your own dir.
+By default it should read the files from the wiki dir inside the pendium directory, change the directory in the config file or symlink your own dir.

 Note: Pendium was hacked in python 2.7, so use the appropriate command to run it e.g. in arch linux it's 'python2'